mahlikag/Capstone_Project/README.md

 To run the program, you could open the R file and run it manually or simply type the command 'source("~/Capstone_Project/Data_Cleaning.R")', in the R or Rstudio terminal.

 This may take a minute or two.

 Once it's complete, you will notice that there is a new file in your working directory named 'testing.xlsx'.
 This is perfect!!
 That file is needed for the graphing portion of this process.

+*If by chance you get an error saying that the file 'testing.xlsx' doesn't exist, you can make a blank csv file in your working directory and re-run the program.
+If it ran succesfully when you check back the csv shoud be filled.

 Before running the python file, you while need to install the following programs if they are not already installed on your computer: